 As we already established all you have to do is slice your pork about an inch thick and marinate it for a few hours before grilling it.
 You don’t want to slice it any thinner for grilling as it will be difficult to ‘peel it off’ the grill once the marinade is done with

-Watch me prepare the marinade in no time at all and Chris quickly grill the tenderized pork shoulder.
+Scroll to the recipe card and watch me prepare the marinade in no time at all and Chris quickly grill the tenderized pork shoulder.
 Don’t forget to warm up and tastefully char your corn tortillas while you are at it.

 No grill, no problem